NHOrus/srwq-compilation/episode-23.md

 "Damned right!!"
 You say.
 "We're all dedicated to the same thing, knocking down this stupid Federation and... erm, knocking it down good!!"

- "So, ugh, anyway...How'd you guys get in on the whole DC thing, anyway?
+ "So, ugh, anyway...
+How'd you guys get in on the whole DC thing, anyway?
 Tragic past, EFA burned down your house, that sort of thing?"

 "...That's a little forward of you, isn't it?"